Challenges in Restructuring Community-based Moderation: Findings

-Most active community members in communities that deployed FlaggedRevs were mentally prepared to trade off the instant gratification and ease of access that Wikipedia contributors are used to with a new moderation policy emphasizing quality because they believed it would lead to higher degrees of trust from readers.
-As time went on, however, some community members started to realize there were many unforeseen challenges with the adoption of the new system that could not be addressed easily.
-Our analysis revealed \textit{eight} primary challenges that we have grouped into three areas: community challenges, platform and policies challenges, and technical challenges.
-We discuss each of these challenges in the rest of this section and attempt to illustrate the stakeholders involved in each.
-A summary of the relationships between these themes is also shown in Figure \ref{FIG:challenges}, which illustrates the structure of the decision-making process around the adoption of Flagged Revs explored in the rest of this section.
-Although WMF proposed and created the system, it was up to language editions to implement it and their user base to adopt it.
+Next, most active community members in communities that deployed FlaggedRevs were mentally prepared to trade off the instant gratification and ease of access that Wikipedia contributors are used to with a new moderation policy emphasizing quality because they believed it would lead to higher degrees of trust from readers.
+As time went on, however, some community members started to realize many unforeseen challenges occurred with the adoption of the new system that could not be addressed easily.
+Our analysis revealed \textit{eight} primary challenges that we have grouped into three areas, namely, \textit{community challenges},\textit{ platform and policy challenges}, and \textit{technical challenges}.